-Other factors, such as the length of the marriage and tax liabilities,

-	will come into play as well.
-When you are dividing marital assets, it is

-	important that you work with experienced divorce attorneys and financial

-	specialists who can help you assess and equitably divide your marital
+Other factors, such as the length of the marriage and tax liabilities, will come into play as well.
+When you are dividing marital assets, it is important that you work with experienced Oklahoma City property division attorneys and financial specialists who can help you assess and equitably divide your marital assets.

-	assets.

 What Is Marital Property and Separate Property?

 Marital property is any property or asset that was accumulated or earned during the marriage.
 Examples can be the marital home, retirement contributions, vehicles bought with joint accounts, and more.

 Separate property is anything that either party owned prior to getting married, and is not subject to the division of the court in a divorce case.
 Separate property is going to be that property which was owned outright by the parties prior to their marriage.
 If they property is subject to a mortgage or a loan at the time of marriage the property may not be considered separate property.

 Only a review by the Oklahoma City property division attorneys of Simmons & Associates, PLLC would allow for a more complete analysis and opinion of the property.
 If prenuptial agreement is in place, the property division will more than likely be impacted as well.